naztronaut/RaspberryPi-control-led-strip/README.md

-# Raspberry Pi - Control an LED from a browser
+# Raspberry Pi - Control Kitchen Cabinet lights

 This project contains the tutorial files for EasyProgramming.net